 BBC’s recipe article takes a different approach with a very boiler-plate style to their title tag SEO.
 It simply tells people what they’ll get and who they’ll get it from.
 There’s very little to make it stand out, and that could hurt its CTR.

 To maximize your CTR, you need to optimize your meta description as well as your title tag.
-Meta descriptions are the snippets that live below your title tag on the SERP, and they can be just as important for convincing readers to click through to your article.
+Meta descriptions are the snippets that live below your SEO title tag on the SERP, and they can be just as important for convincing readers to click through to your article.
 Take a look at our guide to writing schema and meta tags so you can mark up your pages for the best possible results on the SERP.